redox-os/website/content/news/nlnet-cap-nsmgr-cwd.md

 ## Introduction: The architecture of Redox OS

-In this section, I'll explain two Redox specific concepts, resource provider "Schemes", and our implementation of the C standard library, "relibc".
+In this section, I'll explain two Redox specific concepts: resource provider "Schemes", and our implementation of the C standard library, "relibc".

 ### Scheme: Resource Provider Services
-As you know, Redox OS is a microkernel operating system.
+As you know, Redox OS is a microkernel-based operating system.
-This means most daemons and drivers, such as filesystems and process managers, run as separate programs in userspace.
+This means most system components and drivers, such as filesystems and process managers, run as separate programs in userspace.
 "Schemes" are the services that these programs provide.

 For example, RedoxFS (Redox OS's Filesystem service) provides the `file` scheme, and the process manager provides the `proc` scheme.